dhouib-akram/Real-Time-Electricity-Price-Forcasting/README.md

 *Figure 2: Final Kibana Dashboard Visualization*

-The final Kibana dashboard provides a visual representation of the forecasting model's accuracy and insights into the energy market, showcasing the real-time effectiveness of our solution.
+The final Kibana dashboard provides a visual representation of the forecasting model's accuracy and insights into the electricity market, showcasing the real-time effectiveness of our solution.

 ## Conclusion

-The Hourly Energy Price Forecasting Dashboard encapsulates a cutting-edge approach to understanding energy market dynamics.
+The Hourly Energy Price Forecasting Dashboard encapsulates a cutting-edge approach to understanding electricity market dynamics.
 By leveraging the latest advancements in data processing and machine learning, it empowers stakeholders to make data-driven decisions with speed and precision.
-As the energy sector continues to evolve, this tool will prove indispensable for navigating the complexities of market pricing and for supporting sustainable energy practices.
+As the electricity sector continues to evolve, this tool will prove indispensable for navigating the complexities of market pricing and for supporting sustainable electricity practices.

 ## Contributors
 <a href="https://github.com/dhouib-akram/Real-Time-Electricity-Price-Forcasting/graphs/contributors">